God Put a Smile upon Your Face: Reception

 Critics were positive towards the song.
 In the Rolling Stone review of the album, critic Rob Sheffield wrote: "'God Put a Smile Upon Your Face' is the slinkiest and best thing Coldplay have ever done."
 Adrien Begrand of PopMatters wrote: "Buckland's lead fills highlight the wondrous 'God Put a Smile on Your Face', as the song's chorus reaches heights that rival those of their fellow countrymen Doves."
 Ted Kessler of NME wrote: "Over a pounding garage tattoo Martin poses a deep, mortality-based teaser ('where do we go from here?'), asserts some self-belief ('God gave me style, God gave me grace') and then hits upon the bottom line as the song's mood suddenly improves with another fat and glorious chorus: 'Yeah, when you work it out I'm the same as you....your guess is as good as mine.'"

 "God Put a Smile upon Your Face" was featured in the band's live album, Live 2003.
 The song is available on Guitar Hero III: Legends of Rock video game as a downloadable song.
 The game also includes other Coldplay songs such as "Yellow" and "Violet Hill".
-The American TV series Alias used the song in the second season episode "Double Agent", which originally aired on 2 February 2003.
+The American TV series Alias used the song in the second-season episode "Double Agent", which originally aired on 2 February 2003.
 Plan B sampled the track on his 2007 mixtape Paint it Blacker.
 The song was also covered by Mark Ronson on his album Version, which he performed live with Adele at the 2008 Brit Awards.

 Music video

 The music video, released in October 2003, is shot in black-and-white and has a narrative theme, with clips of the band interspersed.
 It was directed by Jamie Thraves, who had previously directed the band's third video for "The Scientist".

 The video intercuts footage of the band performing the song with the story of a businessman (played by actor Paddy Considine), who is walking when he bumps into a mysterious suited but barefoot stranger.
-As the businessman continues walking, he drops his briefcase, and when he attempts to pick it up, he is shocked when his hand goes through the handle.
-Eventually managing to pick up the briefcase, he walks into a restaurant to have a meal with his colleagues, and sits looking uneasy while they enjoy themselves.
-During the meal, a glass of water falls through the businessman's hand and shatters on the floor, much to the amusement of his colleagues.
-Humiliated, the businessman quickly goes to the bathroom, looks in the mirror, and is horrified to watch his hands disappear.
-Placing the spaces where his hands were in his pockets, he rushes out of the restaurant, leaving his briefcase behind, as his colleagues call after him.
-The businessman keeps running until his feet disappear, causing him to collapse onto a mattress in an alleyway.
+As the businessman continues walking, he drops his briefcase, and when he attempts to pick it up, he is shocked when his hand goes through the handle, turning invisible.
+Using his other hand to pick up the briefcase, he walks into a restaurant to have a meal with his colleagues and sits looking uneasy while they enjoy themselves.
+During the meal, the businessman takes a drink from a glass of water and watches in disbelief as this hand disappears as well.
+The glass of water shatters on the floor, much to the amusement of his colleagues.
+Humiliated, the businessman quickly goes to the bathroom, looks in the mirror, and is horrified to see both his hands had disappeared.
+Placing the spaces where his hands were in his pockets, he rushes out of the restaurant leaving his briefcase behind, as his colleagues call after him.
+The businessman keeps running until he eventually collapses onto a mattress in an alleyway.
 The businessman writhes in horror as the rest of him disappears, leaving only his empty suit.